OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/eq_constraint_comp.rst

 mult:{name} input   left-hand side multiplier of difference equation
 =========== ======= ====================================================

-The right-hand side is optional and will default to zero if not connected.
+The default value for the :code:`rhs:{name}` input can be set to via the :code:`rhs_val` argument (see arguments below).
+If the rhs value is fixed (e.g. 0), then the input can be left unconnected.
+The :code:`lhs:{name}` input must always have something connected to it.

 The multiplier is optional and will default to 1.0 if not connected.
-The left-hand side should always be defined.

-The `EqualityConstraintsComp` supports vectorized outputs.
+`EQConstraintComp` supports vectorized outputs.
 Simply provide a default value or shape when adding the output that reflects the correct shape.

-You can provide the arguments to create an output variable when instantiating an `EqualityConstraintsComp` or you can use the ``add_eq_output`` method to create one or more outputs after instantiation.
+You can provide the arguments to create an output variable when instantiating an `EQConstraintComp` or you can use the ``add_eq_output`` method to create one or more outputs after instantiation.
 The constructor accepts all the same arguments as the ``add_eq_output`` method:

-.. automethod:: openmdao.components.eq_constraints_comp.EqualityConstraintsComp.add_eq_output
+.. automethod:: openmdao.components.eq_constraint_comp.EQConstraintComp.add_eq_output
    :noindex:

 Note that the `kwargs` arguments can include any of the keyword arguments normally available